vutukuruyeshwanth/WheatherApp/README.md

 3. Open the `index.html` file in your favorite web browser.

 **Note:** If the app uses a specific API key, you may need to sign up for that weather service and add your own API key to the JavaScript file for the app to function locally.

+## Project Status
+This website was developed as part of an internship project.
+It serves as a portfolio piece showcasing skills in Full Stack web development.